MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events.md

 ms.topic: conceptual
 author: jswymer
 ---
-# Monitoring Business Central Server Events
+# Monitoring Business Central Server events

 [!INCLUDE[on_prem_only_v2](../developer/includes/on_prem_only_v2.md)]

 You can monitor events on [!INCLUDE[server](../developer/includes/server.md)] to diagnose conditions and troubleshoot problems that affect operation and performance.

-## Event Logging Overview
+## Event logging overview

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] uses Event Tracing for Windows \(ETW\), which is a subsystem of Windows operating systems.
 ETW provides a tracing mechanism for events that are raised by an application or service.
 ETW enables you to use industry standard tools such as Windows Performance Monitor, PerfView, Event Viewer, and Windows PowerShell to dynamically collect data on trace events that occur on the [!INCLUDE[server](../developer/includes/server.md)].

 Events that occur on [!INCLUDE[server](../developer/includes/server.md)] instances are recorded in Windows Event logs on the [!INCLUDE[server](../developer/includes/server.md)] computer. [!INCLUDE[prod_long](../developer/includes/prod_long.md)] uses channels on all events.
 Event channels provide a way to collect and view events from a specific provider, which in this case is [!INCLUDE[server](../developer/includes/server.md)], and group the events according to predefined types, such as admin, operational, and debug.
 For example, in Event Viewer, [!INCLUDE[server](../developer/includes/server.md)] instance events are collected in the Admin, Operational, and Debug channel logs for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] in the Applications and Services Logs.

 For more general information about ETW and event channels, see [Event Tracing for Windows](/windows/win32/etw/event-tracing-portal) and [Event Logs and Channels in Windows Event Log](/previous-versions//aa385225(v=vs.85)).

-## Monitoring Business Central Server Event Traces
+## Monitoring Business Central Server event traces

 Event tracing provides detailed information about what is occurring on the [!INCLUDE[server](../developer/includes/server.md)] and application when users work with [!INCLUDE[prod_short](../developer/includes/prod_short.md)].
 This can help you identify and analyze problems or conditions that affect performance.
 Event tracing enables you to dynamically monitor [!INCLUDE[server](../developer/includes/server.md)] without having to restart the server or [!INCLUDE[prod_short](../developer/includes/prod_short.md)] clients.
 By using industry-standard tools for event tracing, you can start and stop event tracing sessions, and then view the trace event data from a stored log file.

 You can use event tracing to track the following operations on [!INCLUDE[server](../developer/includes/server.md)] instances: